oneblockmore/docs-1/src/tutorials/deploy-solidity.md

 ### Truffle Configuration File

 The configuration file is typically called `truffle.js` or `truffle-config.js`.
-You will add the Truffle HDWallet Provider, a Hierarchical Deterministic (HD) Wallet that uses a mnemonic to extract your keys.
+You need to add the Truffle HDWallet Provider, a Hierarchical Deterministic (HD) Wallet that uses a mnemonic to extract your keys.
 Take the mnemonic you saved earlier from running `oasis chain` and input it here.

 ```js